Ivan Skoropadsky: Career before hetmanship

-Born into a noble Cossack family in Humań, Podolia, Polish–Lithuanian Commonwealth in 1646, Skoropadsky was educated in Kyiv-Mohyla Academy.
-In 1675 he joined Cossack military service under Hetman Ivan Samoylovych and distinguished himself in Russo-Turkish War of 1676–1681 and once again in the Crimean expedition against the Ottoman Empire and Crimean Khanate in 1688.
+Born into a noble Cossack family in Umań, Podolia, Polish–Lithuanian Commonwealth, in 1646, Skoropadsky was educated in Kyiv-Mohyla Academy.
+In 1674 he moved to Left-bank Ukraine, and for the next two years worked in the chancellery of its hetman Ivan Samoylovych, representing his government during dipolmatic missions to Moscow.
+Between 1681 and 1694 Skoropadsky served as chancellor of the Chernihiv Regiment.
+He distinguished himself in Russo-Turkish War of 1676–1681 and once again in the Crimean expedition against the Ottoman Empire and Crimean Khanate in 1688, and in 1698 was appointed to the position of bunchuk general.
+Under the hetmanship of Ivan Mazepa Skoropadsky took part in diplomatic missions to Poland, Moscow and Zaporozhian Sich, and represented the Cossack Hetmanate in negotiations with the Russian Tsar Peter the Great.

-Ivan Skoropadsky was briefly an ambassador representing Cossack Hetmanate in negotiations with the Russian Tsar Peter the Great.
-During the Great Northern War Skoropadsky was a Cossack colonel of the Ukrainian Starodub regiment and after Swedish army crossed into Ukraine in 1708, refused to join Ivan Mazepa who decided to switch sides and fight against Russia.
-Only about 3,000 Cossacks, mostly Zaporozhians, followed Mazepa, while others remained loyal to the Tsar.
-With Mazepa deposed, Ivan Skoropadsky was elected as new Hetman on 11 November 1708.
-The fear of other reprisals and suspicion of Mazepa's newfound Swedish ally Charles XII prevented most of Ukraine's population from siding with the rebels.
+During the Great Northern War, in 1706 Mazepa appointed Skoropadsky colonel of the Starodub Regiment.
+Despite being a close associate and, possibly, planned successor of the hetman, after the Swedish army crossed into Ukraine in 1708, Skoropadsky remained with his regiment in the territory controlled by Peter's forces, as a result of which he was unable to join Mazepa's alliance with the Swedes.
+As a result, only about 3,000 Cossacks, mostly Zaporozhians, followed Mazepa, while others remained loyal to the Tsar.
+The fear of reprisals and suspicion of Mazepa's newfound Swedish ally Charles XII prevented most of Ukraine's population from siding with the rebels.